julianprester/website/src/links/the-elites-war-on-remote-work-has-nothing-to-do-with-productivity.md

   - links
 ---

-Return-to-office mandates aren't about productivity, it's a desperate attempt by elites to prop up the failing commercial real estate market they themselves inflated.
-They'll gladly sacrifice worker well-being & autonomy to protect their trillion-dollar gamble.
+Return-to-office mandates aren't about productivity.
+We see more and more evidence that it's a desperate attempt by organisations to protect their trillion-dollar commercial real estate gamble.